 Our data disagrees with earlier findings that found that just 47% of B2B companies and 68% of B2C companies, were satisfied with the effectiveness of Twitter in allowing them to achieve their aims.
-Our findings further example the successes that both B2C and B2B companies are finding through Twitter and will continue to find in 2018.
-They show that, if a campaign involving Twitter has good strategy and the right backing, can be successful for business in terms of traffic generation.
+Our findings further example the successes that both B2C and B2B companies are finding through Twitter and will continue to find.
+They show that, if a campaign involving Twitter has a good strategy and the right backing, can be successful for business in terms of traffic generation.

 Twitter an ideal tool to use in marketing campaigns

 The only major “open” social media network, Twitter currently has access to approximately 328 million people worldwide in 2017.
 It is an extremely useful marketing tool for broadcasting succinct pieces of information to the masses quickly and efficiently, and because of this, does argue a convincing business case.
 However, this fundamental feature of Twitter which allows it to be so current and up-to-date can also be a drawback for businesses who feel they are unable to express a point in as little as 280 words.